 The University community is monitoring the situations and are in full conversation regarding attempts to move forward.

-For Spring 2020, the 1818 Program has suspended the $50 reinstatement fee due to concerns surrounding the economic impact of COVID-19.
+For Fall 2020, the 1818 Program has suspended the $50 reinstatement fee due to concerns surrounding the economic impact of COVID-19.
 The 1818 Program will also be flexible in regards to which courses families wish to reinstate if there is a financial burden due to COVID-19.